 For some, the thought is decidedly unpalatable, if not a bit gruesome — donating your body to science.
 Who would want to do such a thing?
 Images of people slicing and dicing you every which way until you're unrecognizable aren't amusing.
 Nor is the thought of medical students or researchers possibly laughing over your body as they work.
-Other people, however, view anatomical donation as a noble endeavor — possibly the noblest there is.
-Let those students and scientists use every muscle, bone and fiber in your body, if it will better the lives of all of those who come after you.
+Other people, however, view anatomical donation as a noble endeavor — possibly the noblest that exists.
+Let those students and scientists use every muscle, bone and fiber in your body if it will better the lives of all of those who come after you.
 And who knows?
 Maybe your humble body will be the one to yield the clues that enable a cure for cancer.

 Before you make any rash decisions for or against body donation, read on to see how the process works.